grommet/grommet/src/js/components/Menu/README.md

 **messages**

-Custom messages for Menu.
+Custom messages.
 Used for accessibility by screen readers.
+Defaults to `{
+  "openMenu": "Open Menu",
+  "closeMenu": "Close Menu"
+}`.

 ```
 {